moinul7002/Martailer/README.md

 `from .main import FetchData`

 This will allow you to run Django for the first time to migrate the DB and create superuser without causing `Django.db.utils.ProgrammingError: relation .. does not exist`.
 Because running migrations and creating superuser triggers the system checks to run, which causes the views to load.
 There isn't an option to disable this.
-We could call `@ratelimit` that allows to pass a callable, but one disadvantage is that it will run SQL query every time the view runs that could affect performance.
+We could call `@ratelimit` decorator that allows to pass a callable, but one disadvantage is that it will run SQL query every time the view runs that could affect performance.

+In general, we want to avoid database queries when modules load as well as causing issues with migrations.
+It can cause issues when running tests while using try-catch exception in the decorator and queries go to the live DB before the test database has been created.

+As this project is for development only and also has an API testing, I prefer commenting the line rather than using `@ratelimit` decorator.

 3. Migrate the DB